dotnet/orleans/src/Documentation/2.0/SiloShutdown.md

             /// Wait for the silo to completely shutdown before exiting.
             _siloStopped.WaitOne();
             /// Now race to finish ... who will finish first?
-        };
+            /// If I finish first, the application will hang! :( };

         silo = CreateSilo();